 Why you need it: The URL (a.k.a. domain name), is what people type in their browser to get to your website.
 Without one, the only way to visit your site would be to type in its IP address.
 What it’ll cost: Usually between $10 and $20.
+Free domains, if you find one, are typically not recommended.
 For a customized domain extension (such as schlepp.it), you can expect to pay premium rates as high as $200 and $300 per year, depending on your choice.

 - CONTENT MANAGEMENT SYSTEM